I’ll admit it: as a kid, walking past the soldierly rows of celery in my mom’s garden made me shudder.

 Keep your gardening tools clean between uses to help avoid fungus development and spread.

-Depending on the variety, you can harvest celery 85-110 or so days after transplanting.
+Depending on the variety, you can harvest celery 85 to 110 or so days after transplanting.
 Once the stalks are at least six inches tall from the bottom of the stalk to the first leaf, they’re ready to eat.

 If you don’t need all your celery at once, cut off individual stalks from the outside in.
 Outer stalks tend to be greener and stronger in flavor (especially if they haven’t been blanched) whereas inner stalks, with the natural blanching provided by the outer stalks, are lighter and sweeter.